ey-advisory-technology-testing/test-manaj/README.md

 * Fast Execution

-## Before you begin
+## Requirements

-Ensure you have met the following minimum requirements:

 * You have installed at least <a href="https://maven.apache.org/download.cgi" > Maven 3.5 </a> or higher
 * You have installed at least <a href="https://www.oracle.com/java/technologies/javase-downloads.html" > Java 8 </a> or higher
-* You use an IDE

 ## Installing TestmanaJ

-To install TestManaJ, follow these steps:
+To install TestmanaJ, follow these steps:

 * Download the jar file from the GitHub repository.
 * Import the Jar into your project's IDE.
 You may also reference the JAR file into your `pom.xml`, or any other method of your choosing.
-* Finally, download the resources folder and place on your local.
+* Download the resources folder and place on your local.
 This directory can be placed anywhere on your native project or windows explorer.

 ## Configuring TestmanaJ

+If using ALM, open your resources folder and enter into the configuration.properties file.
+There you can route your ALM credentials into TestmanaJ.

+At bare minimum we recommend to:
+ * Fill out configuration.properties
+ * Add name & test-instance to test-run.properties
+ * Add test-run-id to test-run-step.properties

-Below is a list of test run, and run step properties available for setting:
+Below is a list of test run, and run step properties available for setting, if using ALM:

 <table>